MarkSpec — Markdown Flavor Specification

 Attribute block extraction

-paragraph is an attribute block when every line matches:
+qualifies as an attribute block only when every content line matches.

-If the trailing paragraph is an attribute block, it is removed from body and
+If the trailing code node is an attribute block, it is removed from body and

 its lines are parsed into MsAttribute entries.
-If it is not an attribute
+Otherwise, attributes is

 Examples